Kooser State Park

 Rustic Cabins: There are nine rustic rental cabins available for year-round rental, with summer rentals on a weekly basis.
 The smallest sleeps four with the largest sleeping eight.
 A modern shower house is available in the cabin colony.
 Each cabin has mattresses on the beds as well as a refrigerator, microwave oven, stove and sink with hot water.
 Renters bring all cooking and sleeping supplies.
 The primary source of heat is provided by a wood burning stove.
 Cabin 23 is ADA accessible.
 Cabins 21 and 22 are dog friendly.

 Explore the Winter Report for the current snow and ice depths.

-Cross-country Skiing: The park’s elevation and heavy snow falls creates prime conditions for cross country skiing.
+Cross-country Skiing: The park’s elevation and heavy snowfall creates prime conditions for cross-country skiing.
 Park staff set track on 1.5 miles of ski trail, which is marked with blue diamonds.
-The trail is classified as easiest and is popular with beginners to experienced skiers.
+The trail is classified as “easiest” and is popular with beginners to experienced skiers.